Trite simoni: Description

 Trite simoni is a small spider with a body is divided into two main parts: an oval cephalothorax and an egg-shaped abdomen.
 The male has a brown cephalothorax that measures typically 2.23 mm long and 1.67 mm wide.
 The carapace, the hard upper part of the cephalothorax, is dark brown with a pattern of faint lines radiating from a central hard patch, or fovea.
 Its eyes are surrounded by black areas with a fringe of orange and white hairs visible at the front.
 There are also a few white hairs on the main part of the carapace and on its sides.
 The underside of its cephalothorax, or sternum, is greyish-brown.
 Its chelicerae are brown and slender with a bobbly surface while its fangs has an appendage that has an unusual shape.
 There is a single tooth to the front and another to the back, the latter with five cusps.
 Its other mouthparts, its labium and maxillae are also brown.
 The spider's face, or clypeus, is narrow, brown and covered in white hairs.

-The male has a abdomen that is longer and narrower than its carapace, measuring 2.32 mm long and 1.26 mm wide.
+The male has an abdomen that is longer and narrower than its carapace, measuring 2.32 mm long and 1.26 mm wide.
 The top of its abdomen is brown with a pattern of white patches and is covered in white hairs.
 The bottom of its abdomen is greyish-brown with lighter stripes along its sides.
 The spider has brown spinnerets and light brown pedipalps.
 Its front legs are generally brown while its remaining legs are lighter brown; they are all spiny.